Benchmarking Text Encoding Strategies for Surgical Case Duration Prediction

 Quick read

 The question: Which text-encoding strategy best extracts predictive signal from surgical notes?
-The approach: Benchmark 5 strategies on 180,366 real cases.
-The answer: Sentence-BERT transformer embeddings reduce MAE to 27.6 min and cut prediction error by up to 16% over traditional encodings.
+The approach: Benchmark 5 strategies on 180,370 real cases with six ML models.
+The answer: Contextual embeddings (ClinicalBERT and Sentence-BERT) achieved comparable top performance and reduced error by up to 16% versus structured-only baselines; fold-averaged metrics are slightly different but not statistically significant between the two.